rluu/iching/doc/README.txt

     svn checkout http://iching.googlecode.com/svn/trunk/ iching-read-only

-4) Run cx_Freeze on main.py to get the library dependencies in the dist folder:
+4) Change directory to the top-level project directory.

     [user@localhost ~]$ cd iching-read-only
-    [user@localhost iching-read-only] cxfreeze src/main.py

 4a) Version 4.2.3 of cx_Freeze source code has a bug, so if you are using this version and get the following error, read this step fully,